 POLICY 1.2.6: The University shall maintain established buffers, termed Riparian Habitat Protection Zones (RHPZ), consisting of uplands that are within 50-feet landward of all campus wetlands, in accordance with Riparian Wildlife Habitat Standards set forth in Chapter 40C-41.063 of the Florida Administrative Code.
-The RHPZ upland buffers shall remain in a natural undisturbed state to the greatest extent possible.

 POLICY 1.2.7: The University will use prescribed burns to manage upland vegetation and habitat in campus natural areas, whether those areas are designated as conservation, or are designated for other future use but are currently in a natural state.
 Prescribed fires will be conducted periodically as conditions allow to provide suitable habitat condition for plant and animal species adapted to firedependent native habitats (e.g. sandhill, upland pine, pine flatwoods), and to mitigate the potential for catastrophic wildfire.
 The University will follow accepted ecological guidelines for prescribed fire and comply with all applicable regulatory guidelines.
-LNR will be responsible for conducting prescribed burns, and will coordinate with University administration and appropriate internal departments (Facilities Planning and Construction, Landscape and Natural Resources, Facilities Operations, Environmental Health and Safety, University Police) and external agencies (Florida Department of Agriculture and Consumer Services, Florida Forest Service, Orange County Fire Rescue Department).
+LNR will be responsible for conducting prescribed burns, and will coordinate with University administration and appropriate internal departments (Facilities Planning and Construction, Landscape and Natural Resources, Facilities Operations, Environmental Health and Safety, University Police) and external agencies (Florida Department of Agriculture and Consumer Services, Florida Forest Service, Orange County Fire Department).
 Courtesy communications about planned burns will be shared with neighboring residential communities and traffic signs located near burn areas will be used to notify the campus community and visitors of burn activities.